csegura/portera/readme.md

 ## Portera server

-**portera** is a client/server program runs on port 3001 by default, you can change this using an argumen when execute portera, see below.
+**portera** is a client/server program runs on port 3001 by default, you can change this using an argument when execute portera, see below.
 To execute the server exec **npx portera** command, once running you can open your favorite browser using portera address http://<portera_server_ip>:3001

 ```sh
 $ npx portera